spencerdrak/zdns/PROPOSED_REFACTORING.md

 - Easier to test
 - Easier to read/understand

 The library will accept a modified `Lookup` interface and will then return the results of the lookup.
-Depending on the structure, we may want to use Go 1.18's generics here, but I'll likely not know for sure until I'm deeper into the refactoring.
+I don't believe we'll need any generics support, so the bump to Go 1.17 that's mostly been completed should be sufficient.
 The idea here is that the user (CLI or otherwise) will just have create an struct that satisfies this object, pass it through to the library and the library will handle the rest.
 The library will likely only have a few (or one) functions, I envision the following:

 - `DoLookup` - takes the interface and runs the lookup(s) specified within.